simonw/shot-scraper/docs/video.md

 The `shot-scraper video` command records a WebM video from a YAML storyboard.

 Storyboards describe the video as a sequence of scenes.
-Each scene can open a page, wait for content, perform actions and then hold on the final frame for a moment.
+Each scene can open a page, wait for content, perform actions and pause between steps.

 Create a file called `storyboard.yml` like this: